Coffee is like many other things…the proverbial double edge sword. There are some great benefits that come from coffee and

 FYI…If you are struggling with adrenal fatigue and exhaustion you want to stay away from stimulants such as coffee, energy drinks, etc. that work against your adrenal glands.

 A smarter alternative to help with your energy, and isn’t a stimulant – grab a good adrenal support product.
 They are usually loaded with licorice root, ginseng, sarsaparilla, rhodiola.
-I’m a big fan of the Athlete’s Tonic. they’ll give you the energy bump you need without depleting your adrenal glands.
+I’m a big fan of most adrenal support formulas.
+They’ll give you the energy bump you need without depleting your adrenal glands.

 If you’re not sure if your adrenals may be exhausted, Take the Stress Test